darklysteamgear/automatebound/README.md

 -Open up Autoupdater.js, and edit to what you need it to do!

+-Finally, run AAA_STARTSERVER_AAA.bat, and watch it automatically set up your server!

--This application is still in beta, but has worked from my personal tests and I have used it to run my server, evil penguin!
+### This application is still in beta, but has worked from my personal tests and I have used it to run my server, evil penguin!
+Please report any problems.
+If you want to help out with a custom GUI/coding please let me know as well on discord or github!